 Both parents may want the children to live with them.
 Talking through the children’s daily needs and how both parents can meet them, perhaps in mediation or with a therapist, will help.

 Unless there is something worrying about the new partner, e.g. drug abuse, then the introduction of new partners cannot be stopped.
-But again, it is thinking about the feelings of the children and not making the introduction too quickly or too intensely.
+However, it is important to think about the children’s feelings and not make the introduction too quick or intense.

-Grandparents can be important to children and they may want to continue seeing their grandchildren particularly when they were involved with child care.
+Grandparents can be important to children and they may want to continue seeing their grandchildren particularly if they were previously involved with childcare.